LUKEZFLU/InfoDog/README.md

 ```

 ### Usage
-After installation, you can run the server locally:
+After installation, you can run this site locally:

 ```
 # get into the iLease directory